The IVF Funnel: Rates of Attrition in the IVF Process

 Step 1 of the IVF Funnel: Follicle Count (Stimulation and Monitoring)

 The first stage of the IVF funnel begins with ovarian stimulation.
-During this phase, the patient undergoes hormonal therapy for 7-14 days in order to stimulate the ovaries to produce multiple mature eggs in her ovaries.
+During this phase, the patient undergoes hormonal therapy for 7-14 days to stimulate the ovaries to produce multiple mature eggs in her ovaries.

 Typically, this involves daily self-administered injections of follicle-stimulating hormone (FSH) and sometimes letrozole, clomid, and luteinizing hormone (LH).
 During this period, your doctor will closely monitor the stimulation using ultrasound and blood tests to measure the number and size of follicles.
 Ovarian follicles are small fluid-filled sacks in which the eggs develop.
 Follicles over 16 mm are considered to be mature.
 Generally, 90+% of mature follicles yield an egg.